haripriya-kemisetti/Compiler_Project/README.md

 # Compiler_Project
-A Fortran95-like compiler (Lexical Analyzer, Parser, and Interpreter)
+This is a Fortran95-like compiler (Lexical Analyzer, Parser, and Interpreter).